The Form block allows you to add a Jetpack-powered contact form to your posts or pages.

 If you find issues with that function, you could use an SMTP plugin to configure your WordPress installation to use a specific email service to send out emails.

 If the function appears to be working properly, Jetpack’s emails are being filtered out before they can reach your inbox.
 A few possibilities:

 - Your server can filter them out before they are even sent out.
 Your hosting provider should be able to check their server email logs to find out if the emails were blocked.

 - They can be filtered out by your email provider.
 If you don’t find the emails in your spam folder, you’ll want to try sending out Jetpack emails to another email address and see if you keep experiencing issues.

 This feature is activated by default.
-While there are no controls for it within the primary Jetpack settings area, it can be deactivated at any time by following the guide to control Jetpack features on one page.
+It can be deactivated at any time by following the guide to control Jetpack features on one page.

 For activity tracking (detailed below): IP address, WordPress.com user ID, WordPress.com username, WordPress.com-connected site ID and URL, Jetpack version, user agent, visiting URL, referring URL, timestamp of event, browser language, country code.

 If Akismet is enabled on the site, the contact form submission data (IP address, user agent, email address, site URL, and comment) is submitted to the Akismet service (also owned by Automattic) for spam checking.
 The actual submission data is stored in the site’s database on which it was submitted and is emailed directly to the owner of the form (i.e., the site author who published the page on which the contact form resides).
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.